MrIllas/Lightsteam-Engine/README.md

  - NEW -> The square with names are folder that can be opened with a left click.
  - NEW -> The the black square with no names insides are files.
 You can hold the file to read it's complete name in case it's cutted by the content browser columns.
+ - NEW -> Fbx files can be clicked to open and see the meshes inside.